 Dr. Donna F. Wilt

-Dr. Wilt has served the Link Foundation as a Special Advisor since 2006, and she served on the Link Foundation’s Advanced Simulation and Training Fellowship Selection Committee prior to becoming the Program’s Administrator in 2012.
+Dr. Wilt has served the Link Foundation as a Special Advisor since 2006, and she served on the Link Foundation’s Modeling, Simulation and Training Fellowship Selection Committee prior to becoming the Program’s Administrator in 2012.
+Dr. Wilt served as the Modeling, Simulation and Training Program Administrator until her retirement in 2021.
 Dr. Wilt began her association with the Link Foundation in 1995 when she was selected to receive a Link Foundation Advanced Simulation and Training Fellowship.
-Dr. Wilt currently serves as the Associate Dean of the College of Aeronautics at Florida Institute of Technology.
+Dr. Wilt is a retired Professor from the College of Aeronautics at Florida Institute of Technology.
 She holds a BS degree from the University of Florida, a MS degree in Electrical Engineering and a PhD in Science Education from Florida Institute of Technology.

 Dr. Wilt has a lifelong passion for aviation and engineering but as her career progressed, she was drawn to the training aspects of aviation as opposed to engineering design.
 Dr. Wilt’s PhD research was on the forefront of how to teach higher-order cognitive skills, such as situation awareness and decision making, to beginning pilots using low-cost flight training devices (FTD).
 Dr. Wilt is an Air Transport Pilot, Master Certified Flight Instructor, and Gold Seal Flight instructor focused on the beginning, or ab-initio, pilot training.

-Ms. Gahring serves as Secretary II (senior-level secretary) in the Office of the President at Binghamton University, a position she has held since 2008.
-Prior to this, she served as Executive Secretary to the Vice President of External Affairs from 2001-2008.
-Ms. Gahring began her career with Binghamton University in 1984, serving the State University of New York Research Foundation; the Binghamton University Foundation; and the University’s Chemistry Department.
-Ms. Gahring received the Binghamton University Service Tradition Award Recognition (STAR) award in 2007, an award for which she was nominated by her peers.
+Ms. Griffin serves as the Senior Staff Associate for the Provost and Executive Vice President of Academic Affairs and Office Manager, a position she has held since 2010.
+Prior to her employment at Binghamton, Ms. Griffin was the Executive Assistant to the Vice President at HealthNow, Upstate Medicare Division.
+She received her Associates in Applied Science Degree in Executive Secretarial in 1988 and her Associates in Applied Science Degree in Paralegal Studies in 1994 both from Broome Community College.
+Ms. Griffin received the Binghamton University Service Tradition Award Recognition (STAR) award in 2014, an award for which she was nominated by her peers.
 The STAR award was in recognition of specific acts of exemplary service and ongoing dedication to the principles of quality service at Binghamton University.
+In 2015 she received the SUNY Chancellor’s Award for Excellence in Professional Service.

-Ms. Gahring has served the Link Foundation as Office Administrator since January 2009.
-Her administrative background, with over 33 years of experience, is a strong asset to the Link Foundation.
+Ms. Griffin has served the Link Foundation as Foundation Administrator since April 2024.
+Her administrative background, with over 35 years of experience, is a strong asset to the Link Foundation.

 Edwin A. and Marion C. Link